 Things to do in Kastoria

 Kastoria rests on the banks of Orestiada Lake.
-Follow the cobbled waterfront promenade and take in the views, as you bypass local fishermen trying their luck in the emerald waters, and locals kayaking on the lake in all seasons.
+Follow the cobbled waterfront promenade and revel in the views.

 Venture into the Dragon’s Lair